davidbanham/human_duration/README.md

 The [String](https://godoc.org/github.com/davidbanham/human_duration#String) function takes a Duration and the precision that's important to the user.

-The allowed precisions are year, day, hour, minute and second
+The allowed precisions are year, week, day, hour, minute and second

 ## Usage